 Paying child support on time shows that you care about your child’s well-being.
-Keep the cancelled check as proof of payment.
+Keep the canceled check as proof of payment.
 If you are struggling to make payments, pay what you are able to and request a modification to the child support order.

 Build a day-to-day relationship with your child.

 Do you know what your child does each day?
-Make it a habit to call your child and check in.
+Make it a habit to call your child and check-in.
 Offer to quiz your child on spelling words or to take her to the library to get books for her book report.
 Let her know that she can contact you if she needs anything.
 If possible, get involved in your child’s school or some of your child’s after-school activities.

 Make visitation a priority.